Phangan Island is to the northeast of Surat Thani, about 20 kilometers

 Food in Thailand

-Recent studies prove that consuming just a little bit of chilli pepper (dried or fresh) each day will help us fall asleep, and stay asleep longer, in other words, enjoying at least one Thai dish per day is enough to keep you sleeping soundly.
+Most recent studies has proved that consuming just a small bit of chilli pepper (dried or fresh) every day helps us to fall into sleep, and stay asleep more longer, in other words, enjoying just one Thai dish per day is enough to keep you sleeping peacefully.

 When cooking stir-fry sauces, Thai cooks seek a balance of different flavors,spicy, salty, sour, and sweet-by using ingredients like fish sauce, soy sauce, lime juice, lemongrass, fresh chilli (or chilli sauce), and a little sugar, achieving this balance is not at all difficult, but it does take practice.